Duke-Analyst/E-commerce-Performance-Analysis-by-SQL/README.md

 # Solution
-To solve this case, I will use SQL (Bigquery) to extract and wrangle data following every request The dataset is built by Array, so I will use UNNEST in every query These are the functions used:
+To solve this case, I will use SQL (Bigquery) to extract and wrangle data following every request

+The dataset is built by Array, so I will use UNNEST in every query

+These are the functions used:

-*Aggregate function: SUM, MIN, MAX
+* Aggregate function: SUM, MIN, MAX
-*Date function: format_date
+* Date function: format_date
-*Numerical function: ROUND
+* Numerical function: ROUND
-*JOIN: LEFT, INNER
+* JOIN: LEFT, FULL
-*Common table expression
+* Common table expression
-*Window function
+* Window function